Skip to main content Skip to main navigation Skip to footer content

 State Grants

-Florida Public Postsecondary Career Education Student Assistant Grant Program (FSAGCE) – This is a need-based grant available to Florida residents enrolled in certificate programs of 450 clock hours or more at a participating Florida college or career center operated by school districts.
-To learn more, visit the FSAGCE web page.
+• Florida Public Postsecondary Career Education Student Assistant Grant Program (FSAGCE) - The Florida Career Education Student Assistance Grant (FSAG-CE) is a need-based state grant, created to assist degree-seeking, Florida resident, undergraduate students enrolled in certificate programs of 450 or more clock hours.